 The good news is that some of this is preventable.
 There is now an overwhelming amount of evidence to show that some literacy difficulties can be traced back to gaps forming early on, lack of school attendance, lack of mileage of text-reading etc, resulting in some children’s difficulties becoming entrenched confusions.
 Giving all children a systematic hit of synthetic phonics means all children are ‘immunised’ from an early age.
 Any other reasons for falling behind (e.g. developmental language disorder, hearing impairment, neuro-diversity etc) can then be investigated and provision appropriately mapped.
 But preventative immunisation must be given before it is ruled out.
 This is not to say schools are not trying hard – this renewed focus is aiming to help schools fine-tune where they focus their efforts most of all, especially for the lowest attaining 20% of readers.

 We have collated in this downloadable document some key ‘frequently asked questions’ and our responses, relating to the early stages of reading and phonics, which we hope you will find useful and maybe stimulate discussion in your school teams.
 Please continue to send us your feedback and queries as we are keen to respond and support.

 You asked, we did…

 In response to previous feedback from schools, we are pleased to announce a comprehensive programme of CPD on reading coming up in the academic year 2019-20.
 Further information will be released shortly in the form of a digestible brochure aligned with the academic year.
-In the meantime, do browse our Hub booking pages and have a look at our transformative projects which help address the above areas, on these project pages: Reception Early Reading Project (Primary English with Early Years) and Year 1 Phonics Screening Check Project (Primary English).
+In the meantime, do browse our Hub booking pages and have a look at our transformative projects which help address the above areas, on these project pages: Reception Early Reading Project (Primary English with Early Years).